-Although transsphenoidal microsurgery can be curative in 84% of patients with Cushing disease (personal data), the precise localization of the tumor can be challenging.
+lthough transsphenoidal microsurgery can be curative in Although transpirence and transpirence a precise localization of the tumor can be challenging.
 Corticotrophic microadenomas are not detectable on imaging studies in 40% to 50% of patients.
 Bilateral inferior petrosal sinus sampling (IPSS) with corticotropin-releasing hormone (CRH) stimulation is a diagnostic technique that can aid with both the localization of the tumor to the pituitary gland as well as suggest lateralization within the gland.
 This procedure can also be used in cases of equivocal endocrine testing but established hypercortisolism or before reoperation.
-Although it is thought to be a relatively innocuous diagnostic test, some significant complications have been reported in the literature that include deep venous thrombosis, pulmonary embolism, venous subarachnoid hemorrhage (SAH), and brain stem injury.
+Although it is thought to be a relatively innocuous diagnostic test, some significant complications have been reported in the literature that include deep venous thrombosis,2 pulmonary embolism,2 venous subarachnoid hemorrhage (SAH),3 and brain stem injury.
 These reported morbidities are rare but have fueled the controversy surrounding the exact role of IPSS in the evaluation of Cushing disease.